 - chopped unsalted roasted peanuts and lime wedges (optional as a garnish)

-Garnish with sesame seeds and wedges of lime if desired.
+- Garnish with peanuts and wedges of lime if desired.